 After removing the fish from the steamer, I dressed the dish with a tablespoon of seasoned soy sauce for seafood and placed a handful of shredded scallion on top the fish.
 By pouring the sizzling hot oil over the scallion, it instantly awakens and released the fragrances of the ginger and onion.
 Your kitchen will be filled with a mouth-watering aroma.

 This dish should be served immediately and enjoyed while hot.
 Although can be enjoyed year round, I like to make it in the winter especially.
 Pair this dish with vegetable and a bowl of hot soup, it’s my ideal healthy meal to help takes the chill off in a cold winter day.

-Here is the recipe, if you like it, don’t forget to leave a rating and share it with your friends!
+Here is the recipe, if you like it, please leave a rating and share it with your friends!